Skip to content

 grep {#cmd-grep}

-Regex across indexed code (YAMS only) Use YAMS grep for project-wide regex; avoid system utilities for repository queries.
+Regex across indexed code (YAMS only, hybrid by default) Use YAMS grep for project-wide regex; avoid system utilities for repository queries.

 Examples: